hugoQ1/go-epik/documentation/en/updating-lotus.md

-# Updating Lotus
+# Updating epik

-If you installed Lotus on your machine, you can upgrade to the latest version by doing the following:
+If you installed epik on your machine, you can upgrade to the latest version by doing the following:

 ```sh
 # get the latest